morgosus/fit-boy/README.md

 - location (GPS)

 ## Features
-- Vault Boy with limb health bars for the proper pipboy feel
+- Vault Boy with limb health bars for the proper Pip-Boy feel
+- You may type in your name to signify that you own this Fitboy

 ### Clock
-- Supports both 12 and 24 hour format
+- Supports both 12 and 24-hour format

 ### Date and Day Format
 - YYYY-MM-DD [N/7], N ∈ <1, 7>, where 1 = Monday and 7 = Sunday